ovh/docs/pages/public_cloud/ubika_vrack/guide.en-gb.md

 - An [OpenStack user](/pages/public_cloud/compute/create_and_delete_a_user) (optional)
 - Basic networking knowledge
 - Ubika account on the [Ubika website](https://my.ubikasec.com/){.external}
-- Ensure that an appropriate block of Additional IPs is available.
+- Ensure that an appropriate block of Additional IPs is available
-- Ensure that the vRack is enabled and configured to allow secure communication between the components of the infrastructure.
+- Ensure that the vRack is enabled and configured to allow secure communication between the components of the infrastructure
 - [Additional IP address](/links/network/additional-ip) for ensuring network failover and high availability setup.
 - Ubika WAAP Gateway Licence BYOL (**B**ring **Y**our **O**wn **L**icence), obtained directly from Ubika via the [official Ubika website](https://my.ubikasec.com/){.external}.
-You will need to provide it during the installation and configuration process.
+You will need to provide it during the installation and configuration process

 ## Instructions